Section I: Basics

 9. Who are the Gentleman Caller's children?

-10. This topic is hotly debated one on the various Message Boards dedicated to Ravenloft.
-Only two, Malocchio of Invidia and Beast of the Hills (from Gaz I whose Dread Possibility was edited out for space), are confirmed, while Vigo Drakov (Gazetteer II) is a very a good suspect.
+10. This topic has been hotly debated one on the various Message Boards dedicated to Ravenloft.
+Only three: Malocchio of Invidia, Chezna of Nova Vaasa, and the Beast of the Hills (from Gaz I, whose Dread Possibility was edited out for space), are confirmed, while Vigo Drakov (Gazetteer II) is a very a good suspect.
 The Jongleur of Borca is heavily suspected

 Originally, the Kargatane planned to have one child in each of the (proposed thirteen) Gazetteers.
 Plans went awry with Gazetteer III when Borca was delayed and thus does not have a child of the Caller while Gaz IV has two.

-It is known that the children are all reputed to have Vistani mothers and the proof of their fiendish ancestry –physical or mental- is a reflection of their personality.
+It is known that the children are all reputed to have Vistani mothers and the proof of each child's fiendish ancestry - physical or mental - is a reflection of his or her mother's personality.

 11. Who is Dr. Rudolph Van Richten?
 Is he really dead?

-12. Doctor Van Richten was a healer until a familial tragedy prompted him to put down his medical instruments and pick up a sword and a pen.
+12. Doctor Van Richten was a healer until a family tragedy prompted him to put down his medical instruments and pick up a sword and a pen.
 Van Richten published eight works on identifying, hunting, and slaying monsters that stalk the Land of the Mists.
-Included were Van Richten’s Guide to: Vampires, Ghosts, the Created, Werebeasts, Liches, Ancient Dead, Fiends/Demons, and Vistani.
-These were later re-published by his ‘nieces’ (see below) as the Monster Hunter Compendiums volumes 1-3 including an unpublished tome, Van Richten’s Guide to Witches.
+Included were Van Richten’s Guide to: Vampires, Ghosts, the Created, Werebeasts, the Lich, the Ancient Dead, Fiends/Demons, and the Vistani.
+These were later re-published by his ‘nieces’ (see below) as the Monster Hunter Compendiums Volumes 1-3 including an unpublished tome, Van Richten’s Guide to Witches.

-The adventure Bleak House possibly killed-off the good doctor.
-However, it contains several endings, so Van Richten is not necessarily dead depending on which of these outcomes occurs in your campaign.
-It has not been revealed which ending is considered "official," and no answer is likely to be revealed for in the near future.
+The adventure Bleak House possibly killed off the good doctor.
+However, it contains several endings, so Van Richten is not necessarily dead, depending on which of these outcomes occurs in your campaign.
+It has not been revealed which ending is considered "official," and no answer is likely to be revealed in the near future.
 All outcomes, though, do result in Van Richten being trapped or staying within Bleak House, in preparation for the dark days to come.
-However, it is worth noting that all of these options provide for a situation when Van Richten (alive or dead) can be around in 25 years time to help deal with the Time of Unparalleled Darkness.
+However, it is worth noting that all of these options provide for a situation in which Van Richten (alive or dead) can be around in 25 years time to help deal with the Time of Unparalleled Darkness.

 13. Who are the Weathermay-Foxgrove twins?

 Like van Richten they believe that the greatest weapon a hunter can have is not a big sword but knowledge.
-They continue his chronicling the nature of evil as well as educating fellow heroes on how to hunt creatures of darkness.
+They continue his chronicling of the nature of evil as well as educating fellow heroes on how to hunt creatures of darkness.
 The pair republished Van Richten’s various guides along with an unpublished one detailing hags.
-Since then they have started writing new guides in the name of Van Richten, their first was the Guide to Walking Dead and this is has been followed by the Guide to the Shadow Fey.
+Since then they have started writing new guides in the name of Van Richten.
+They first wrote Van Richten's Arsenal, Vol I, a collection of general monster hunting techniques.
+Their first specific Guide was the Guide to the Walking Dead and this is has been followed by the Guide to the Shadow Fey, and the Guide to the Mists.
+(The real life version of the latter book was cancelled and released only online).

 15. Who is S?
 Who is S’s patron?

 16. S is the unnamed and mysterious writer of the Doomsday Gazetteers, published as the Ravenloft Gazetteers.
-Little is know about her save that she is a female and presumably a wizard of some skill.
-Her patron, whose identity is only hinted at -albeit strongly- in Gazetteer 1 is revealed in Gazetteer II to be Azalin, the wizard-king of Darkon.
+Little is known about her save that she is a female and presumably a wizard of some skill.
+Her patron, whose identity is only hinted at - albeit strongly - in Gazetteer 1 is revealed in Gazetteer II to be Azalin, the wizard-king of Darkon.

 Also, although Soth definitely left Ravenloft in 752 BC, it has not been definitively stated when he reappeared on Krynn.
 Time flows strangely in Ravenloft when compared to other worlds and Soth could easily have reappeared in Dargaard Keep mere moments after he left it.
-Since then Soth briefly appeared in other DRAGONLANCE novels before the authors of that setting eventually killed him off.
-In Third Edition products, you find reference to this character when the name "The Black Rose" is mentioned.
+Since then, Soth briefly appeared in other DRAGONLANCE novels before the authors of that setting eventually killed him off.
+In Third Edition products, you can find references to this character when the name "The Black Rose" is mentioned.

-From James Lowder's own words the Worlds of D&D forums:
+From James Lowder's own words on the Worlds of D&D forums:

 It was always my intention to have Soth's stay in Ravenloft a temporary one, and there was no pressure from WotC for me to plot the end of Spectre a certain way.
 I was on board with the idea of Soth returning to Krynn from the start.